 - I've received a paper ticket but cannot find it in the self-serve portal.
 How do I pay this ticket?

-If the HRM parking ticket is legible, then bring the parking ticket with you to one of our HRM Customer Service Centers and you can pay with cash, debit or a credit card.
+If the HRM parking ticket is legible, please bring the parking ticket with you to one of our Customer Service Centers and you can pay with cash, debit or credit card.
 If the ticket is not legible, please call 311.